djsmacker01/Hailey-s-Hotel/readme.md

 ## Testing
-HTML Validator was run at several points during the project and small syntax errors identified were fixed.
+HTML <a href="https://haileyhotel.netlify.app/" target="_blank" rel="noopener noreferrer">Validator</a>  was run at several points during the project and small syntax errors identified were fixed.
 At the final stage no errors or warnings were found.
 ![Mobile View](images/index1.png)